2024 Formula One World Championship: Mid-season rounds

 After Verstappen and Russell set identical lap times during qualifying for the Canadian Grand Prix, Russell secured pole position by virtue of setting the time first.
 Norris and Piastri were third and fourth, the Ferrari 11th and 12th with Pérez 16th.
 The race began under wet conditions.
 Most of the field elected to start the race on the intermediate wet tyre, with the Haas duo of Magnussen and Hülkenberg starting on the full wet tyre.
 The leading drivers held position on the opening laps.
-A band of heavy rain played into Haas' favour with Magnussen and Hülkenberg able to make their through the field, with Magnussen running as high as fourth before the rain eased, and he lost his advantage.
+A band of heavy rain played into Haas' favour with Magnussen and Hülkenberg able to make their way through the field, with Magnussen running as high as fourth before the rain eased, and he lost his advantage.
 With the track starting to dry up, Norris was setting the fastest lap times and was able to make his way into the lead by 21.
 Verstappen also overtook Russell for second.
 Norris was able to pull away from Verstappen, with Russell dropping back towards Piastri.
 The safety car was deployed shortly afterwards, Verstappen and Russell made pit stops immediately, although Norris missed the pit lane and had to complete another lap.
 This allowed Verstappen and Russell to undercut Norris for first and second.
 After the safety car was withdrawn, Norris was once again the fastest car on track, but was unable to make a pass on Russell for second.
 Verstappen and Russell both made pitstops around lap 40 for dry weather tyres, with Norris electing to stay out until lap 47.
 When Norris made his stop, he was able to overcut Russell and rejoined the track side by side with Verstappen.
 Verstappen was able to take first, and Norris dropped back on colder tyres, being overtaken by Russell for second, before Rusell made an error, allowing Norris back through.
-The closing laps saw Versappen and Norris pull clear and maintain first and second to the end.
+The closing laps saw Verstappen and Norris pull clear and maintain first and second to the end.
 A fight ensued for the final podium position, which was claimed by Russell ahead of Hamilton and Piastri.
 Leclerc, Sainz and Pérez all retired.
 The result saw Verstappen maintain the lead (on 194 points) ahead of Leclerc (138), Norris (131).
 In the Constructors, Red Bull moved to 301 points, ahead of Ferrari (252) and McLaren (212).